What Is Shielding Gas and Why Welding Needs It?

 choosing the right shielding gas

-Choosing the right shielding gas starts with the base material and the weld you need to produce.
+Choosing the right shielding gas starts with the base material and the weld you need to make.
+The welding process, joint thickness, position, and finish goals all affect your choice.

-If you’re welding aluminum or other nonferrous metals, choose argon for its stable arc and clean coverage; those argon benefits support precise control on thin sections.
+If you weld aluminum or other nonferrous metals, choose argon for its stable arc and clean coverage.
+Argon gives you better control on thin sections and detail work.

-Match gas heat output to section thickness: helium adds more heat for thicker stock, while argon suits lighter material.
+Match gas heat output to section thickness.
+Helium adds heat for thicker stock, while argon suits lighter material and finer control.

 Shielding Gas Flow Rates and Safety Guidelines

-Shielding gas flow rate needs to match the transfer mode, joint geometry, and travel speed, because too little coverage can leave the weld exposed and too much can create turbulence and draw in air.
+Shielding gas flow rate needs to match the transfer mode, joint geometry, travel speed, nozzle size, and work area.
+Too little coverage can expose the weld, while too much flow can create turbulence and draw in air.

-You’ll usually run about 10 L/min for short-circuiting, 15 L/min for globular transfer, and 20-25 L/min for spray transfer.
-On flat surfaces or at higher travel speeds, you may need higher flow to keep the arc zone protected.
+You’ll often run about 10 L/min for short-circuit transfer, about 15 L/min for globular transfer, and about 20 to 25 L/min for spray transfer.
+Flat surfaces, drafts, larger nozzles, and higher travel speeds may need more flow to protect the arc zone.

 Make flow rate adjustments for the gas type, weld position, and part shape so you can limit porosity and spatter.
-Use gas monitoring to verify delivery, especially with argon, since inert gas can displace oxygen and create a hypoxia risk in confined spaces.
+Use gas monitoring to verify delivery, especially with argon, helium, and other gases that can displace oxygen in tight spaces.

 Frequently Asked Questions